 - Mid-range: Musafir – Crimean Tartar and Middle Eastern food

 If you feel like an after dinner drink, hit up some of the best bars in Kyiv: Barman Dictat, Parovoz SpeakEasy, or Alchemist Bar.
+If these don’t seem like your style, check out my list with some of the coolest bars in Kyiv for inspiration.

 Day 3 in Kyiv: roam free!